-A number of broad-spectrum medications have been gaining momentum in the treatment of Coronavirus.
-These drugs work by interfering with the pathways required for the Coronavirus to replicate.
+A number of broad-spectrum medications have been considered in the treatment of the virus.
+These drugs may work by interfering with the pathways required for the Coronavirus to replicate.
 While traditionally used for treatment of malaria and other parasites they have broad-spectrum activity.

-So far, research has found the following antimalarials/antiprotozoal medications to be the most potent in treating patients infected with Coronavirus:13,14,15,16
+So far, research has found the following antimalarials/antiprotozoal medications appears to be the most promising in patients who are infected.
+We must await further research before coming to conclusions about their effectiveness:13,14,15,16

 While only time and further research will give us a definitive answer, these drugs appear to hold some promise in future Coronavirus treatment.

 While the hysteria surrounding media coverage of this pandemic can feel scary and overwhelming, I encourage you not to panic.
 Some of the world’s best minds are hard at work making promising strides towards creating effective treatments for Coronavirus.

 I’m a firm believer that when it comes to your health, you are your own best advocate.
 And when it comes to the Coronavirus, there are some simple and effective ways you can protect yourself and your loved ones – such as:

 - Taking extra precautions to avoid the spread of germs

 - Following the CDC’s recommendations regarding social distancing